Configure Exchange on-premises access for Intune

-- EAS mail clients such as Gmail on Android 4 or later - To create Conditional Access policy, see Create Conditional Access policies
+EAS mail clients such as Gmail on Android 4 or later - To create Conditional Access policy, see Create Conditional Access policies

-- EAS mail clients Android work profile devices: Only Gmail and Nine Work for Android Enterprise in the work profile are supported on Android work profile devices.
+EAS mail clients on Android work profile devices - Only Gmail and Nine Work for Android Enterprise are supported on Android work profile devices.
 For Conditional Access to work with Android work profiles, you must deploy an email profile for the Gmail or Nine Work for Android Enterprise app, and also deploy those apps as a required installation.
 After you deploy the app you can set up device-based Conditional Access.

-Microsoft Outlook for Android and iOS is not supported via the Exchange on-premises connector.
-If you want to leverage Azure Active Directory Conditional Access policies and Intune App Protection Policies with Outlook for iOS and Android for your on-premises mailboxes, please see Using hybrid Modern Authentication with Outlook for iOS and Android.
+Microsoft Outlook for Android and iOS/iPadOS is not supported via the Exchange on-premises connector.
+If you want to leverage Azure Active Directory Conditional Access policies and Intune App Protection Policies with Outlook for iOS/iPadOS and Android for your on-premises mailboxes, please see Using hybrid Modern Authentication with Outlook for iOS/iPadOS and Android.

 Support for PCs